Praneeth3717/Multi_Agent_Bot/README.md

 - **Real-time Updates**: Live data synchronization
 - **Secure Authentication**: Role-based access control

+-
+## 🧠 Multi-Agent Bot Interaction Samples

+This file contains example interactions with the Multi-Agent Support Bot, including both user inputs and the bot's responses.

+### Support Bot

+**What course has Arjun Reddy enrolled in, and what’s its current status?**

+`Arjun Reddy has enrolled in the "Yoga Beginner" course, and its current status is completed.`

+**Can you tell me the client associated with order number ORD-YB-002 and the course linked to it?**

+`The client associated with order number ORD-YB-002 is Pooja Sharma, and the course linked to it is Yoga Beginner.`

+**I need the payment method, the date it was made, and the current status for order ORD-YI-001**

+`The payment for order ORD-YI-001 was made via cash on Wednesday, March 26, 2025.
+The current status of the order is paid.`

+**I'd like to know the upcoming Yoga Advanced class dates, the instructor, and where they are held.**

+`The upcoming Yoga Advanced classes are scheduled as follows: - Instructor: Deepa Menon - Duration: 12 weeks, from Monday, September 1, 2025, to Monday, November 24, 2025 - Location: Studio B The class dates and times are: - Friday, September 5, 2025, from 08:00 AM to 09:30 AM - Friday, September 12, 2025, from 08:00 AM to 09:30 AM - Friday, September 19, 2025, from 08:00 AM to 09:30 AM Please note that all classes are held on Fridays during the specified time slot.`

+**I'd like to create an enquiry entry for Praneeth Chandupatla with contact details praneethchandupatla@gmail.com and 9963310841 for the Yoga Intermediate course.**

+`The enquiry entry for Praneeth Chandupatla has been successfully created.
+What would you like to do next regarding the Yoga Intermediate course?`

+---

+### Dashboard Bot

+**Can you give me the total earnings and pending dues from all the courses?**

+`The total earnings from all the courses amount to $500, and the pending dues are $700.`

+**How many active and inactive clients do we currently have?**

+`We currently have 8 active clients and no inactive clients.`

+**Which service has the highest number of enrollments?**

+`The service with the highest number of enrollments is "Yoga Beginner," with a count of 3 enrollments.`

+**"Which classes have the highest drop-off rates?**

+`The class with the highest drop-off rate is "Yoga Intermediate on Wed Jun 25 2025," with an attendance rate of 50% and one dropout, Anjali Devi.`

 ## 📋 Prerequisites

 - Node.js (v16 or higher)